ClickHouse/JSONBench/README.md

 ### Download the data

 Start by downloading the dataset using the script [`download_data.sh`](./download_data.sh).
-When running the script, you will be prompted the dataset size you want to download, if you just want to test it out, I'd recommend starting with the default 1m rows, if you're interested to reproduce results at scale, go with the full dataset, 1 billion rows.
+When running the script, you will be prompted the dataset size you want to download.
+If you just want to test it out, we recommend starting with the default 1m rows.
+If you are interested in reproducing the results at scale, go with the full dataset (1 billion rows).

 ```
 ./download_data.sh